 According to the guidelines provided by Homeless Link, the activation of SWEP takes place in anticipation of severe weather conditions.
 SWEP is implemented at a minimum when the forecast indicates three consecutive nights with temperatures reaching zero degrees or below.
-However, the approach adopted by Gravesham is adaptable, as we consider additional factors such as wind chill, snow accumulation, rainfall, near-freezing temperatures, strong winds, or excessive heat.
+However, the approach adopted by Gravesham is adaptable, as we take into account additional factors such as wind chill, snow accumulation, rainfall, near-freezing temperatures, strong winds, or excessive heat.

-When SWEP is activated, it is accessible to everyone rough sleeping, including those who may otherwise, be excluded from the service, people with immigration status restrictions, etc. See the SWEP and Winter Toolkit.
+When SWEP is activated, it is accessible to everyone rough sleeping, including those who may otherwise be excluded from the service, people with immigration status restrictions, etc.